AndrewKM210/J-MOReL/README.md

 python train_morel.py --config configs/d4rl_halfcheetah.yaml --data_path datasets/halfcheetah_medium.pkl --ensemble_path ensembles/halfcheetah_medium.pkl --output output --pessimism_coef 50
 ```

-The final policy and logs will be saved in the directory specified by the `output` argument.
+Parameters in the config file can be overriden with the `params` argument.
+The `track_eval` argument will compute the evaluation return in all training steps (otherwise every 50th to optimize execution time).The final policy and logs will be saved in the directory specified by the `output` argument.
 Additionally, [guildai](https://github.com/guildai/guildai) can be used to manage and track experiments with the `guild.yml` config file.
 This library can be useful for staging and tracking experiments in clusters (combined with SLURM).
 To install guildai:

 ```bash
 pip install guildai